 |

-1903 - 2004 |
+1903 - 2004

 In 1903 - the year that the world's first aeroplane flew, the British International Harmsworth Trophy, now the oldest powerboat racing trophy, was awarded.
-The Harmsworth Trophy, once the powerboat equivalent of the America's Cup, has lain dormant since 1995 but its reinstatement this year heralds the preparation for the centennial of the trophy in 2003.
+The Harmsworth Trophy, once the powerboat equivalent of the America's Cup, has lain dormant since 1995 but its reinstatement heralds the preparation for the centennial of the trophy in 2003.
 A solid bronze trophy was commissioned by Sir Alfred Harmsworth, proprietor of the Daily Mail and a member of the Automobile Club of United Kingdom, as "an effective means of bringing marine motors and the design of launch hulls to a state of perfection'.
 In this, the trophy has been truly successful through the decades.

 But this is not the history of a great trophy, it charters an era of extraordinary pioneers of design both on water, land and in the air - firms such as Thornycroft and Saunders who applied the knowledge from powerboat racing to produce torpedo boats for World Wars One and Two.
 It is also a rare insight into the characters that invested personal fortunes and risked all to claim this blue riband event.
 Names such as Tommy Sopwith, Garfield Wood, Betty Carstairs and Dorothy Levitt, each with a remarkable story to tell.